Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In the Sprint Planning meeting, the Product Owner and the Development Team were unable to reach a clear understanding about the highest order Product Backlog Items.
-Because of this, the Development Team couldn't figure out how many Product Backlog Items it could forecast for the upcoming Sprint.
+### In the Sprint Planning meeting, the Product Owner and the Developers were unable to reach a clear understanding about the highest order Product Backlog Items.
+Because of this, the Developers couldn't figure out how many Product Backlog Items it could forecast for the upcoming Sprint.
 They were able to agree on a Sprint Goal, however.
 Which of the following two actions should the Scrum Master support? (choose the best two answers)

 - [ ] Ask everyone to take as much time as needed to analyze the Product Backlog first, and then reconvene another Sprint Planning meeting.
 - [ ] Cancel the Sprint.
 Send the entire team to an advanced Scrum training and then start a new Sprint.
 - [x] Forecast the most likely Product Backlog Items to meet the goal and create a Sprint Backlog based on a likely initial design and plan.
 Once the time-box for the Sprint Planning meeting is over, start the Sprint and continue to analyze, decompose, and create additional functionality during the Sprint.
-- [ ] Continue the Sprint Planning meeting past its time-box until an adequate number of Product Backlog Items are well enough understood for the Development Team to make a complete forecast.
+- [ ] Continue the Sprint Planning meeting past its time-box until an adequate number of Product Backlog Items are well enough understood for the Developers to make a complete forecast.
 Then start the Sprint.
 - [x] Discuss in the upcoming Sprint Retrospective why this happened and what changes will make it less likely to recur.

 **[⬆ Back to Top](#table-of-contents)**

-### A member of the Development Team takes the Scrum Master aside to express his concerns about data security issues.
+### A member of the Developers takes the Scrum Master aside to express his concerns about data security issues.
 What should the Scrum Master do? (choose the best answer)

 - [ ] Create a Product Backlog Item for security.
 - [x] Ask the person to share the issue with the team as soon as possible.